kubernetes-sigs/image-builder/docs/book/src/capi/capi.md

 recipe it runs, and `PACKER_FLAGS` is part of that recipe, so a `--var 'ubuntu_repo=http://user:password@...'` ends up in the build log.

-The renderer itself never prints a variable value, and it restores the `user-data` that `hack/set-ssh-password.sh` wrote when the build target exits, whether Packer succeeded or not, so the substituted mirror does not stay in the work tree.
-While the target runs, the pre-render file sits next to it as `user-data.orig`; both names are git-ignored.
-Set `KEEP_RENDERED_AUTOINSTALL=1` to keep the rendered file for debugging.

-###### Targets that share an autoinstall directory

-Several targets are served from the same autoinstall directory, so their rendered `user-data` is the same file:

-* `build-qemu-<name>` and `build-kubevirt-<name>` (for example
-  `build-qemu-ubuntu-2404` and `build-kubevirt-qemu-ubuntu-2404`), which share
-  `packer/qemu/linux/ubuntu/http/24.04`,
-* `build-proxmox-ubuntu-2404` and `build-proxmox-ubuntu-2404-efi`, and the same
-  pair for 26.04,
-* `build-maas-ubuntu-2404-efi` and `build-qemu-ubuntu-2404-efi`, and the same
-  pair for 26.04.

-The Makefile serializes these renderer-backed targets, including their aggregate targets, so `make -j` cannot render or restore the shared file underneath a different Packer invocation.
-The renderer still restores the password-substituted file when each target exits.
+The renderer never prints a mirror value.
+Each build or validation recipe copies its HTTP directory into a private temporary directory, renders only the selected autoinstall profile there, and passes that directory to Packer.
+The temporary copy is removed when Packer exits, including on failure.
+Set `KEEP_RENDERED_AUTOINSTALL=1` to retain it for debugging; the renderer prints its path.
+Remove retained copies when finished, since they can contain credentials.

+Targets that share an autoinstall template, including QEMU/KubeVirt and Proxmox BIOS/EFI variants, use separate copies. `make -j` can therefore run them and other providers in parallel without changing another build's mirrors or password.
+Separate Make processes still need separate checkouts because `set-ssh-password.sh` generates the shared Packer templates.

 ##### Setting up an HTTP Proxy